fmousinho/LaxAI/.github/instructions/github_copilot.instructions.md

 - Performance tests should be marked with `@pytest.mark.performance` and can be run separately.
 - sv-tests shoud contain all tests that verify the system as a whole, including inter-service interactions.
 - There should not be an src folder in the root directory anymore.

+## Code Review and Best Practices

+- Do not accept requests blindly.
+If they don't follow best practices or if you see better alternatives, provide that critique before continuing.
+- Always follow architecture best practices.
+This includes avoiding redundant/repeated code and having constants spread throughout the code.
+- If you see opportunities to structure the code in a more elegant and easy to maintain way, you should suggest them before pursuing it.
+- You don't need to generate documentation with every change.
+As a matter of fact, I will let you know if documentation is needed.